paul-hammant/tbd/content/index.md

 - Depending on the team size, and the rate of commits, **very short lived** feature branches may exist, allowing code-review and build checking (CI) to happen before the commit lands in the trunk, for other devs to depend on.

-- Depending on the intended release cadence, there may be release branches (cut from trunk on a just in time basis) that are 'hardened' before a release, or no release branches if the team is pushing commits to production faster than (say) once a day.
+- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) (cut from trunk on a just in time basis) that are 'hardened' before a release, or no release branches if the team is pushing commits to production faster than (say) once a day.

-- Teams have to become adept with correlated practices like 'branch by abstraction', and depend on 'feature flags' to shape releases and facilitate 'concurrent development of consecutive releases'.
+- Teams have to become adept with correlated practices like [branch by abstraction](/branch-by-abstraction/), and depend on [feature flags](/feature-flags/) to shape releases and facilitate 'concurrent development of consecutive releases'.

 ## History